frankfanslc/aranya/README.md

 __NOTE:__ For details of the host management, please refer to [Maintenance #Host Management](./docs/Maintenance.md#host-management)

+## Goals

+- Make every nodes in a single Kubernetes cluster absolutely distributed
+  - Everywhere with all kinds of network reachability, regardless of IP Address, NAT, Firewall ...
+- Extend Kubernetes to be a universal control plane for everything
+  - Not only powerful servers, single-board computers, but also embedded devices, micro controllers
+- Serve thousands of devices in a Kubernetes cluster at reasonable cost
+  - No direct requests to apiserver from nodes
+- More secure Kubernetes deployment
+  - No cluster credentials will be stored in nodes
+- Offer a more developer friendly way to create custom runtimes using message oriented protocols
+  - [`aranya-proto`][aranya-proto] (aranya <-> arhat)
+  - [`abbot-proto`][abbot-proto] (aranya <-> abbot)
+  - [`arhat-proto`][arhat-proto] (arhat <-> runtime)

+## Non-Goals

+- Simplify Kubernetes
+- Create a new Cloud/IoT ecosystem

 ## FAQ

 You may have a lot of questions regarding this project, such as `Why not k3s?`: